phalcon-orphanage/docs-app/4.0/en/acl.md

 );
 ```

 > The fourth parameter must be an array.
 Each array element represents a parameter that your anonymous function accepts.
-The key of the element is the name of the parameter, while the value is the value that the parameter of the function will accept
+The key of the element is the name of the parameter, while the value is what will be passed as the value of that the parameter of to the function.
 {:.alert .alert-info}

 You can also omit to pass the fourth parameter to `isAllowed()` if you wish.
 The default action for a call to `isAllowed()` without the last parameter is `Acl::DENY`.
 To change this behavior, you can make a call to `setNoArgumentsDefaultAction()`: